A sinkhole turned out to be an underground tunnel to a Florida bank

 Authorities want to talk to them.

-"So, if somebody's been bragging about this, somebody's seen this wagon, seen a generator and some folks who are talking about a tunnel, certainly give us a call."
+"So, if somebody's been bragging about this, somebody's seen this wagon, seen a generator and some folks who are talking about a tunnel, certainly give us a call," Leverock said.

 Related Content